 Sure, Shakespeare had his Globe Theatre to call home.
 But there's still something agreeably throwback about seeing Willy staged al fresco, by an itinerant troupe whose "backstage" is a couple of tents and whose dialogue sometimes competes with barking dogs and passing trains.

 Pittsburgh Shakespeare in the Parks is in its 10th season.
 This month, with five more free performances over two more weekends, it's putting on As You Like It, one of the Bard's best-loved comedies.

 I caught it this past Saturday, with West Park standing in for the Forest of Arden.
-The cast, led by Andrew Miller as Orlando and Jennifer Tobin as Rosalind, is youthful and energetic, and cleverly directed by Lisa Ann Goldsmith.
-(Tobin is also PSIP's founder and artistic director.)
+The cast, led by Andrew Miller as Orlando and Jennifer Tober as Rosalind, is youthful and energetic, and cleverly directed by Lisa Ann Goldsmith.
+(Tober is also PSIP's founder and artistic director.)

 Last Saturday's show drew about 70 to the lawn outside the National Aviary, and the crowd skewed younger than most theater in town.
 Most patrons brought their own folding chairs, and some (as at the Globe) snacked during the show.